The Areas of the Uprising of the Tocharian, Albanian, Thracian, Phrygian Languages.

 Right: The map of the Indo-European habitats located according the graphical model.

 And now about the Albanian language.
 Authorities have different opinions about its origin.
 The reason of this is the significant impact of foreign languages, particularly affected Albanian vocabulary (ZHUGRA A.V., SYTOV A.P.
 1990: 64).
-As Agnia Desnitsky indicated, some scientists believe that Albanian is a direct continuation of the Thracian language others think that it is offspring of Illyrian.
-She herself supported the Illyrian hypothesis (DESNITSKAYA A.V.1966: 4), although supposed that this problem will be never solved by linguists completely.
+Some scientists believe that Albanian is a direct continuation of the Thracian language others think that it is offspring of Illyrian or it is a descendant of one of the "Paleo-Balkan languages" (LINDSTEDT JOUKO, 2014, 168-183).
+Agnia Desnitskaya supported the Illyrian hypothesis (DESNITSKAYA A.V.1966: 4), although supposed that this problem will be never solved by linguists completely.
 (DESNITSKAJA A.V.
 1984: 727).
 The phonetic correspondences between the individual Illyrian lexemes and the words of the modern Albanian language "or have (because of the scarcity of material) too general character.., or do can be hardly uniquely determined".
 (ZHUGRA A.V., SYTOV A.P., 1990: 68).

 W. Porzig considered Albanian being an individual language on a par with the other Indo-European languages, including the Illyrian and Thracian (PORZIG W. 1964: 223).
 Such divergence of notions is caused by the extremely poor and random lexical material from the Illyrian and Thracian languages, as well as by the large number of loan-words in Albanian from Greek, Latin, Slavic and other languages.
 R. Troutman presented such data of G. Meyer about the composition of the Albanian language: out of 5110 Albanian words, 1420 words have Romance origin, Slavic origin have 540 words, Turkish -1180, Modern Greek – 840, Indo-European heritage – 400 words and 730 words have unknown origin.
 [TRAUTMAN REINHOLD.
 1948.]